-Fabfab looking for capital - Spac as solution?
+Fabfab is looking for capital - Spac as a solution?

-Fabfab has been successful so far with the sale of fabrics and other crafting utensils, but now the start-up wants to raise more money.
-According to the company's CEO, a Spac is also an option.
+Fabfab has been successful so far with the sale of fabrics and other craft supplies, but now the start-up wants to raise more money.
+According to the company boss, a Spac is also an option.

-Creative shop operator Fabfab could take the plunge and go public in the near future.
-CEO Andreas Seifert confirmed this to the news agency Reuters.
-This is a way to collect needed growth capital, he said.
-"It is clearly the plan to get something going this year," Seifert said.
+The creative store operator Fabfab could soon take the plunge and go public.
+CEO Andreas Seifert confirmed this to the Reuters news agency.
+This is one way of raising the necessary growth capital.
+"The plan is clearly to get something up and running this year," said Seifert.

 Fabfab GmbH, founded in 2012, is based in Schenefeld near Hamburg.
-The company operates twelve online fabric shops across Europe, including Myfabrics in the UK and Telas in Spain.
-At its core, however, is the German platform stoffe.de, which has been around since 2003.
-Last year, sales reached 50 million US dollars, an increase of 100 percent, says Seifert.
-Fabfab also launched the DIY platform Makerist in 2020, a portal for sewers, crocheters and hobbyists.
+The company operates twelve online stores for fabrics across Europe, including Myfabrics in the UK and Telas in Spain.
+However, the core is the German platform stoffe.de, which has been in existence since 2003.
+Last year, the company was able to achieve a turnover of 50 million US dollars, an increase of 100 percent, says Seifert.
+In 2020, Fabfab also launched the DIY platform Makerist, a portal for sewers, crocheters and hobbyists.

 Newsletter